kianilanluo/aicluster/README.md

-# Real Estate Price Prediction
+# Real Estate Price Prediction over kubernetes cluster

 This project is a Flask application that provides a machine learning model for predicting real estate prices based on various features such as location, property type, number of rooms, and more.